O-24-69 is a Council-sponsored amendment to the IDO that occurred outside of the Biennial Update.

 - How do I find out what development standards apply to my property?

-Changes to who can file an appeal
+Who can file an appeal:

-Changes to Neighborhood Association Notification
+Neighborhood Association notification:

-When appealing an approval, the appellant may be responsible for paying the attorneys’ fees of the applicant if their appeal is denied.
-The reasonable costs to be paid will be determined by the Land Use Hearing Officer.
+“The appellee may be responsible for paying the attorneys’ fees of the applicant if their appeal is denied.
+The proposed costs to be paid by the appellee will be determined by the Land Use Hearing Officer.
+When appealing a denial, all parties will be responsible for their own costs.”

-IDO Updates
+IDO Updates:

 The Rank 1 Comprehensive Plan is a policy document that sets out a community vision and goals and policies that the City should follow.
 Because of its broad scope and overlapping goals and policies, a new regulation does not have to implement them all, and some conflicts may occur.
 If City Council adopts an Ordinance that conflicts with a preponderance of goals/polices in the Comprehensive Plan, it could be in danger of being overturned or be subject to scrutiny if appealed to District Court.